Edith Sitwell: Adult life

 In 1914, 26-year-old Sitwell moved to a small, shabby flat in Pembridge Mansions, Bayswater, which she shared with Helen Rootham (1875–1938), her governess since 1903.

 Sitwell never married, but seems to have fallen in love with a number of unavailable men over the course of her life.
 Around 1914, she developed a passion for the Chilean artist and boxer Álvaro de Guevara, whom her biographer Richard Greene describes as "thuggish".
 Violent, unstable and addicted to opium, Guevara eventually became involved with the poet and socialite Nancy Cunard, whom Sitwell subsequently "never lost an opportunity to speak ill of".

-After meeting the poet Siegfried Sassoon in 1918, the two became close friends.
+She met the poet Siegfried Sassoon in 1918 and the two became close friends.
 Sassoon, who was homosexual, cared deeply for Sitwell, but Greene asserts that she fell in love with him, becoming jealous of his lover Stephen Tennant in the late 1920s.
 Sassoon and Sitwell were often seen out in each other's company, leading Sassoon's friend and mentor, the critic Edmund Gosse, to suggest that they marry.
 According to Sassoon's biographer, Max Egremont, Sassoon quickly replied: "I don't think poets should marry one another."
 Throughout the 1920s and '30s, Sitwell relied on Sassoon for criticism of her work, both privately and publicly.
 In 1922, he wrote a glowing review of Façade in the Daily Herald entitled "Too Fantastic for Fat-Heads", in which he compared Sitwell to the artist Aubrey Beardsley and declared: "Aubrey Beardsley has triumphed over all the fat-heads of his day.
 Miss Sitwell will do the same."
 Writing to him in 1933, Sitwell told him: "you are the only person who has ever done anything at all for my poetry."

 In 1927, Sitwell fell in love with the gay Russian painter Pavel Tchelitchew.
 They developed a close friendship, with Sitwell regularly helping him financially and publicising his work.
 However, she was often hurt by his unpredictable temper and seeming lack of appreciation for her efforts on his behalf, and Greene suggests that Tchelitchew "toyed with her expectations" of romance when he wanted something from her, growing more distant again when he got what he wanted.
 Nevertheless, the relationship lasted until his death 30 years later.
 In 1928, Helen Rootham had surgery for cancer; she eventually became an invalid.
 In 1932, Rootham and Sitwell moved to Paris, where they lived with Rootham's younger sister, Evelyn Wiel.